py-econometrics/pyfixest/docs/tutorial.md

 # ---
 ```

-It is also possible to run a wild (cluster) bootstrap after estimation (via the [wildboottest module](https://github.com/s3alfisc/wildboottest)):
+It is also possible to run a wild (cluster) bootstrap after estimation (via the [wildboottest module](https://github.com/s3alfisc/wildboottest), only for Python
+versions smaller than `3.11`):

 ```py
 fixest = Fixest(data = data)